 The high fiber content in dates also makes them a great source of nerve-protecting carbohydrates.
 Carbohydrates are essential nutrients that provide energy and can be found in sugars, starches, and fiber.
 They can prevent nervous system disorders such as mood disorders, anxiety, and ADHD.

 Fiber can help prevent constipation and irregular bowel movements, which are often linked to neurological disorders like IBS and depression.
-Fiber can also play a role in reducing stress and anxiety, which can contribute to nervous system disorders such as mood disorders and ADHD.
+Fiber can also reduce stress and anxiety, contributing to nervous system disorders such as mood disorders and ADHD.

 With so many health benefits, dates are a fruit you should be eating more of.
-Dried, sweetened dates are great for snacks, but you can also make a variety of recipes with fresh dates.
-Dried dates can be stored for many years, but if you want to make sure they are as fresh as possible, you should look for a bag that says ‘bloomed’ on the side.
+Dried, sweetened dates are great for snacks, but you can also make various recipes with fresh dates.
+Dried dates can be stored for many years, but if you want to ensure they are as fresh as possible, you should look for a bag that says ‘bloomed’ on the side.